Stories Are Sacred

 Ready to Enroll?

 Start your journey towards becoming a trauma-informed storyteller.
-Enroll in the Trauma-Informed Storytelling Certification Program today and join our July 2024 cohort.
+Enroll in the Trauma-Informed Storytelling Certification Program today and join the spring 2025 cohort.

-Investment is $497 per person, with a split payment plan option.
+Investment is $597 per person, with a two-month payment plan option.

 Meet Your Trainer